The Future of Telehealth and Home Health Care

 Kevin Stevenson, the Host of the I Don’t Care with Kevin Stevenson podcast, sat down with host Tyler Kern to discuss the past, present, and future of home health care.
 In today’s episode of Well Connected, Stevenson recalls his time working in Nebraska where he saw how telehealth filled the need to efficiently deliver care in rural areas.

-“Covid had just accelerated what needed to happen.
-Over the last years, many of our providers in my health system were working virtually because of various restrictions that we had early on.
-And so, we saw our virtual visits just explode in very quick order.
-So, as that occurred, people started being more comfortable with that and it offered a level of convenience for them,” explained Stevenson.
+“Covid accelerated what needed to happen.
+Due to various restrictions, many of the providers in [Nebraska] were working virtually.
+We saw our virtual visits just explode very quickly.
+People started being more comfortable with [telehealth because] it offered a level of convenience for them,” explained Stevenson.

-Stevenson went on to discuss the many , benefits and what they mean to patients, healthcare systems, and providers.
+Stevenson went on to discuss the many benefits of telehealth.
+He discusses what these changes mean to patients, healthcare systems, and providers.
 These benefits include convenience, not having to spend time with other sick people at onsite facilities, and lower healthcare costs.

 “People have migrated from ‘I have to have that personal contact with my provider’ to ‘my encounter is just as good virtually’,” said Stevenson.
 “Some people may not have embraced or had the opportunity to experience telehealth yet.
 It’s a trend that’s here to stay and will continue to evolve to improve patient care.”